Human remains found again in Lake Mead

 USA: Lake Mead water level has fallen sharply

 Lake Mead, located on the border between the states of Nevada and Arizona, is one of the most important reservoirs in the USA and supplies around 40 million people.
-However, given the ongoing severe drought in the west of the country, water levels have fallen sharply.
+In view of the persistent severe drought in the west of the country, however, the water levels have fallen sharply.

 The water level has dropped by almost 52 meters since 1983, local media reported.
-The lake is currently only filled to around 27 percent of its maximum capacity, citing satellite images from the space agency Nasa.
+The lake is currently only about 27 percent full of its maximum capacity, according to satellite images from the NASA space agency.
 In Italy, too, the drought is causing the water levels in lakes and rivers to be low.
 A World War II bomb was found in the Italian river Po. (dpa/jsch)

 #Human #remains #Lake #Mead